-If the vxsnap make operation was being performed on a prepared cache object by specifying the cache attribute, the cache object remains intact after deleting the snapshot.
-If the cachesize attribute was used to specify a new cache object, the cache object does not exist after deleting the snapshot.
+If the vxsnap make operation was being performed on a prepared cache object by specifying the cache attribute, the cache object remains intact after you delete the snapshot.
+If the cachesize attribute was used to specify a new cache object, the cache object does not exist after you delete the snapshot.